 What is Broadband?

-The definition of broadband, or high-speed Internet access, is constantly changing and being challenged.
-The term is typically used to describe Internet service that is faster than traditional dial-up Internet access.
-The National Telecommunications and Information Administration currently defines broadband as speeds that move data at a rate of 768 Kilobits per second (Kbps) downstream and 200 Kbps upstream.
-Broadband comes in different speeds and types.
+The definition of broadband, or high-speed Internet, is constantly changing.
+The term is typically used to describe Internet service that is faster than traditional dial-up Internet.
+The National Telecommunications and Information Administration’s National Broadband Map currently defines broadband as speeds that move data at a rate of 3 Megabits per second (mbps) downstream and 768 Kilobits per second (Kbps) upstream.
+Broadband can be delivered through different technologies, which offer different speeds.

 How is broadband different from dial-up service?

-- Provides higher-speed of data transmission — more content can fit in the “pipeline”
+- Broadband provides higher upload and download speeds — more content can fit through the “pipeline”

-- Provides access to the highest quality Internet services— video, streaming media, VoIP (Internet phone), online business applications and interactive services
+- Broadband provides users with access to the highest quality Internet services, including video, streaming media, VoIP (Internet phone), online business applications and interactive services

 How will this impact the day-to-day lives of Missourians?